Paid Game Player

 This means that your personal and credit card information can easily be stolen.

 Beware, too, of some of Paid Game Player’s clients that may ask you to pay for leads lists and or worthless training kits they claim could earn you reviewer credits or money.

-You take your chances when you use sites like PaidGamePlayer.
+You are taking your chances when you use sites like PaidGamePlayer.

-It could be that it tries to keep their games safe to use.
+It could be that it tries to keep its games safe to use.

 But since there is little to make from using this site I would not bother with it.

-While there have been a few users who claim they’ve made some money with Paid Game Player it has been so small that it’s not really worth writing home about.
+While there have been a few users who claim they’ve made some money with Paid Game Player it’s been very insignificant.

 I don’t consider it a scam, but highly recommend that you do not do this.